 Occupation: San Jose city councilwoman, District 8

 Politics: Her standing with Mayor Chuck Reed on pension reforms and other cuts to city worker pay and perks -- reforms they said were needed to avoid deeper layoffs -- drew the wrath of public employee unions.
-Though she far outpaced two re-election challengers in June primary, her 48 percent finish fell short of the majority needed to avoid a November runoff.
+Though she far outpaced two re-election challengers in the June primary, her 48 percent finish fell short of the majority needed to avoid a November runoff.

 Campaign website: www.roseforsanjose.com